barbmarques/zillow-regression-project/README.md

 #### Project Summary:

-Zillow is the leading real estate and rental marketplace dedicated to empowering consumers with data, inspiration and knowledge around the place they call home, and connecting them with the best local professionals who can help.

-The Zillow Data Science Team wants to be able to predict the values of single unit properties that the taxdistrict assesses using the property data from transactions during May and June 2017.
+The Zillow Data Science Team wants to be able to predict the values of single unit properties that the tax district assesses based on their data based on property transactions during May through August 2017.
+Properties are all located in Los Angeles County, Orange County or Ventura County, California

 Data Source: Zillow database on Codeup's data server.

+All files referenced in this presentation are available in the github repository for this project:   https://github.com/barbmarques/zillow-regression-project.

 #### Project Goals:
-- Predict the values of single unit properties that that the tax district assess based on data of property transaction in May through June 2017.
+- Predict the tax value of single unit properties in the Ventura County, Los Angeles County and Orange County, California.
-- Find the states and counties the properties are located in.
-- Calculate the distribution of tax rates for each county.
+- Determine the distribution of tax rates for each county.

-### Factors contributing to tax value include:

-Properties are all located in Los Angeles County, Orange County or Ventura County, California
+#### Initial Questions:
+- Does the lot size affect the value of the house?
+- Does the county a home is located in affect the value of the home?
+- Does the age of a home affect the value of the home?

+#### Hypotheses:

+- H$_{0}$: There is no relationship between the county is located in and its tax value.

+  H$_{a}$: There is a dependent relationship between county and tax value.
+  <font color = 'red'> Reject the null hypothesis that there is no relationship between county and tax value.<font color = 'black'>

+- H$_{0}$: There is no difference between the mean tax value of a home that is over 30 years old and one that is under 30.

+  H$_{a}$: There is a difference in mean tax value of a home based on its age.
+  <font color = 'red'>Reject the null hypothesis that there is no difference in tax value of a home based on an age over 30 years.<font color = 'black'>

-#### Recommendation:
+#### Recommendation & Takeaways:

-To view the requested information: download ```predicted_values.csv```.

-All files referenced in this presentation are available in the github repository for this project:   https://github.com/barbmarques/zillow-regression-project.
+- Recommend using a Polynomial Regression Model (degree of 2) to predict home values based on bathroom count, age of home, square footage and zip code.
+- Note: Scatterplot visualization demonstrates that our model tends to under-value homes that exceed the median tax value of ~$408,000.
+- Primary Drivers of Tax Value include: square footage, bedroom and bathroom count, age of home, and zip code in which home is located.

+#### Given more Time and Resources, I would:

+- Fine tune feature engineering, perhaps combining some features, to increase accuracy.
+- Since there was little difference in the RMSE for mean and median, I would re-run models using median as baseline.
+- Reconfigure many of my explorations and modeling code into functions, to clean up notebook and increase reproducibility of results.

 #### Progression through the Data Science Pipeline: